Stevens Battery: The 1844 design

 The Stevens's original design for the ship was completed in 1844 and called for a 250 ft ship 40 ft in beam and displacing 1,500 tons.
 She was to be armed with six large-caliber muzzle-loading cannons in open casemates on decks, loaded from below the main deck by gun crews protected by armored casemates employing sloped armor to further improve protection.
 She was to be proof against 64 lb shells, the largest fired by U.S. Navy guns at the time.
-To achieve this, she was to be armored with 4.5 inch thick iron plate reinforced by 14 in of locust timber, a thickness of iron and wood believed by the Stevenses to be sufficient to resist any gun then known.
+To achieve this, she was to be armored with 4.5 inch iron plate reinforced by 14 in of locust timber, a thickness of iron and wood believed by the Stevenses to be sufficient to resist any gun then known.
 Furthermore, she was to be semisubmersible, able to submerge herself to her gunwales to make her a smaller target for enemy gunners.
 Her steam engines were to produce 900 ihp and give her an estimated top speed of 18 kn, and this very high speed for the era combined with good maneuverability was intended to make her a hard target to hit as well.

 Experiments by John Ericsson with his 12 in wrought iron gun Oregon, which could fire a 225 lb shell 5 mi, soon proved that 4.5 in armor was insufficient.
 In March 1845, Robert Stevens' health failed and he spent the next two years recuperating in Europe.
 His absence and the need to rethink the ship's armor scheme led to little work being done on her for several years.
 In 1851, Secretary of the Navy George Bancroft ordered work on the ship stopped because of her inadequate armor, and Commodore Charles W. Skinner, chief of the Navy's Bureau of Construction, announced his intention to scrap the incomplete ship and sell her materials.